-This European Standard specifies complaints handling principles related to domestic and international postal services.
+This document specifies complaints-handling principles related to domestic and international postal services.
 It applies to both national and cross border services.
 Attention is given to how to handle complaints in multiple operator situations.
 The standard also gives guidance for compensation and redress procedures.

-This European Standard may be applied to all types of postal service both Universal service and non-universal service and by all types of postal organizations.
-It defines various types of complaints and establishes a methodology for handling complaints in order to improve the service given to postal users.
-It also gives guidance for complaints handling processes to be set up by postal service providers in order to improve quality of service.
+This document can be applied to all types of postal service, both universal service and non-universal service, and by all types of postal organizations.
+It defines various types of complaints and establishes a methodology for handling complaints in order to improve the service given to postal users including persons with disabilities and older persons.
+It also gives guidance for complaints-handling processes to be set up by postal service providers in order to improve quality of service.

-This European Standard is applicable to the processes of the organization and consequently the quality management principles on which it is based can be deployed throughout the organization.
-The focus of this European Standard is the achievement of ongoing improvement, measured through the satisfaction of customers and other interested parties.
+This document is applicable to the processes of the organization and consequently the quality management principles on which it is based can be deployed throughout the organization.
+The focus of this document is the achievement of ongoing improvement, measured through the satisfaction of customers and other interested parties.

-It should be noted that the number of complaints received might not be related to the level of service given.
-A large number of complaints may on the contrary reflect the effectiveness of the postal operator’s complaint handling process.
+It is important to note that the number of complaints received might not be related to the level of service given.
+A large number of complaints on the contrary could reflect the effectiveness of the postal operator’s complaint handling process.

-This European Standard consists of guidance and recommendations and is neither intended for certification, regulatory or contractual use, nor as a guide to the imple
+This document consists of guidance and recommendations and is neither intended for certification, regulatory or contractual use, nor as a guide to the implementation of EN ISO 9001.